naipmoro/naipmoro.github.io/_posts/2020-07-27-five-node-modulator.md

 Columns $\mathbf{t_2} \ldots \mathbf{t_5}$ repeat indefinitely, i.e., column
 $\mathbf{t_1}$ can be considered part of the _initialization phase_ but not part of the circuit's repetition.
-Whether initialization phase periods exist for a modulator is entirely a function of the intial values and the input wave.
+Whether initialization periods exist for a modulator is entirely a function of the intial values and the input wave.

 ### Kauffman's six-node modulator